porterhq/porter/Readme.md

 ### Loader

-The secret is, entry components that ends with `?main` (e.g. `app.js?main`) will be prepended with two things before the the actual `app.js` when it's served with Oceanify:
+The secret is, entry components that ends with `?main` (e.g. `app.js?main`) will be prepended with two things before the the actual `app.js` when it's served with Porter:

 1. Loader
 2. Loader config